Combat uniform: France

-From the middle of the 19th century until the end of the Second World War, French field uniforms for dismounted troops were based on a kind of universal long coat called the capote and breeches, both made of woollen serge.
+From the mid-19th century to the end of the Second World War, France's field uniforms for dismounted troops were based on a kind of universal long coat called the capote and breeches, both made of woollen serge.
 For line infantry this greatcoat was worn buttoned back from the legs when on the march.
-Until the end of 1914 the capote was produced in dark blue cloth and the breeches were red.
+Until the end of 1914 the capote was produced in dark blue cloth and the breeches were red (pantalon rouge).
 These highly visible uniforms were replaced in early 1915 by light blue/grey (bleu horizon) uniforms for metropolitan troops and khaki for colonial troops.

 In 1921, the French army decided to replace the bleu horizon with khaki.
 Because of large surplus stocks built up during the war, this measure was not fully effective until 1937.
 However, during the Phoney War of 1939-40 some third-line troops were still equipped with bleu horizon uniforms.

 After the defeat, the French army went on wearing 1940 uniforms, in particular in the armée d'Afrique (Army of Africa).
 Some new equipment was introduced by Vichy for the "armistice army" limited to 100,000 soldiers on French soil.
 The old French uniforms were progressively replaced in the Free French forces by much more modern British or American uniforms, which were progressively withdrawn but still in use until the end of the fifties.